Govindest/Canvas-Multi-Upload/README.md

 To edit, download the code, and now play around with!
 All of the user's needs are taken care of, but some things I would like to add are; changed time, more orderly descriptions

-One more thing, I have made it very easy to implement changes through the HTML, PLEASE USE IT :)
+One more thing, I have made it very easy to implement changes through the HTML, PLEASE USE IT :).
+   - Go CLose to the bottom
+   - In the list of parameters, go to the bottom
+   - Make your own paramaters

 Colab Version
 ## How to Use